Exodus 16:22-30 The spirit of Sabbath is trust in God, the provider and compassion towards others

 What is the significance of the Sabbath?

-In the case of the Israelites, their bodies may experience rest and freedom, but their hearts remained enslaved to sin, unfit for life in the promised land.
-Similarly, many Christians may be freed from poverty and sickness, but their hearts are continually imprisoned by self-centredness, lust and envy.
-Such have not acquired the spirit of rest synonymous with life in the kingdom of God.
+Israel experienced bodily rest, yet their hearts remained enslaved to sin and unfit for the promised land.
+Similarly, many Christians may be delivered from hardship but remain inwardly bound by self-centeredness and desire.
+Such have not acquired the spirit of rest that defines life in the kingdom of God.

 The spirit of Sabbath is trust in God, the provider, and compassion towards others